-In the first two cases $\bA_i/\theta_i$ is isomorphic to $\Sq3$ and in the third case $\bA_i/\theta_i$ is a 2-element meet semilattice.
-(Singleton factors, $\bA_i/\theta_i =\{a\}$, are ignored because all solutions must obviously assign the associated variable to the value $a$.)
+In the first two cases $\bA_i/\theta_i$ is isomorphic to $\Sq 3$ and in the third case $\bA_i/\theta_i$ is a 2-element meet semilattice.
+(Singleton factors, $\bA_i/\theta_i =\{a\}$, are safely ignored because all solutions must assign the the value $a$ to the associated variable.)